tasosx/tools4clj/README.md

 ## Based upon...

 Tried to keep the usage of this project's produced binaries inline with the official CLI tools, with the exception of the installation directory.
-This project uses `~/.tools4clj/[version]` folder for the installation of `deps.edn`, `example-deps.edn`, `exec.jar` and `clojure-tools-X.Y.Z.jar` files, and the `%GOPATH%/bin` folder for the binaries.
+This project uses `~/.tools4clj/[version]` folder for the installation of `deps.edn`, `example-deps.edn`, `tools.edn`, `exec.jar` and `clojure-tools-X.Y.Z.jar` files, and the `%GOPATH%/bin` folder for the binaries.

 Check:
 - https://clojure.org/reference/deps_and_cli for a Deps and CLI detailed reference